Zoomorphs

 Zoomorphs is a line of educational building toys made by River Dolphin Toys, a Brooklyn-based company.
 Each set of Zoomorphs contains between 30 and 100 plastic animal pieces that can be snapped together to form actual creatures, such as a cat or dinosaur, or rearranged to create fantasy creatures, such as a dino-cat-horse-bird.
 Each set's pieces are interchangeable with the pieces of all the other sets.
 As of late 2006, Zoomorphs were available in nearly 1,100 specialty toy stores.

-Sets
+Toy Sets

 There are currently eleven sets of Zoomorphs.
 There are nine sets based on real animals and two sets of Mythmorphs, which were released in early 2008.
 The sets are: